PuneetGopinath/colors-logger/README.md

 ### What types are available to use in type parameter?

-- log
+- log - Blue background
+- notice - Blue
-- warn
+- warn - Black with Yellow background
-- error
+- error - Black with Red background
-- debug
+- debug - Green